 Richard Bunworthis a PhD Candidate at UCD Sutherland School of Law.
 His research focuses on EU competition law.
 He acts as a Tutor in EU Law, Contract Law, and Mooting and Advocacy at UCD.
 Richard is also a qualified solicitor and teaches on the Law Society’s Professional Practice Course.
 He has competed in the International Vis Moot Competition and has extensive experience in various forms of academic, legal, and persuasive writing.
 He is particularly interested in helping students write in a clear, structured, and coherent manner, while also assisting them in thinking about how to use language in a convincing way.

-Anne Cormican is a fourth year PhD research student in the School of Art History and Cultural Policy.
+Dr Anne Cormican completed her PhD in the School of Art History and Cultural Policy in 2019.
 She completed her MA in Anglo-Irish Literature and Drama at the School of English, Drama and Film, UCD.
 Her interests are interdisciplinary.
 Working as a tutor at the School of Art History and Cultural Policy and correcting essays and examination scripts has greatly fuelled her interest in the process of academic writing.
 Anne is keen to encourage students to address areas of particular difficulty and to further develop their academic writing skills, thereby alleviating anxieties associated with the writing process.